rchain/architecture-docs/execution_model/rhovm.rst

 Execution Model
 ******************************************************************

-Realizing Computation
+Overview
 ==================================================================

-To begin, a client writes a program (contract) in Rholang.
-The contract is compiled into bytecode and fed to the **Rho Virtual Machine** (RhoVM).
+Each instance of the **Rho Virtual Machine** (RhoVM) maintains an environment that continuously applies the rho-calculus reduction rule, expressed in the high-level Rholang contracting language, to the elements of a persistent key-value data store.

-The execution of a contract affects the *environment* and *state* of the VM.
-Environment and state are the mapping of names (keys) to locations in memory, and of locations in memory to values, respectively.
+The execution of a contract affects the *environment* and *state* of RhoVM.
+Environment and state are the mapping of names to locations in memory, and of locations in memory to values, respectively.
 A program typically changes one or both of these associations at runtime.
 Because variables refer to locations, environment is equivalenty a mapping of names to variables.
 Environmental changes occur with changes of lexical scope, and values may be simple or complex

 .. figure:: ../img/bindings_diagram.png